-- Develop and lead a coordinated enrollment committee comprising early care and education partners. - Develop and implement a pre-K recruitment strategy across the City. - Analyze preschool enrollment, experiences and kindergarten fall data on an annual basis to ensure programs and services are meeting demonstrated need. - Collaborate with community partners and the City to complete a pre-K space audit for program continuity and/or expansion opportunities. - Continue to collaborate to support shared professional learning with community-based early-care and education partners. - Expand pre-K programs in ACPS when new elementary schools are built.
+- Develop and lead a coordinated enrollment committee comprising early care and education partners. - Develop and implement a city-wide pre-K recruitment strategy. - Analyze preschool experiences and kindergarten fall data on an annual basis to ensure programs and services are meeting demonstrated need. - Collaborate with community partners and the City to complete a pre-K space audit for program continuity and/or expansion opportunities. - Continue to collaborate to support shared professional learning with community-based early-care and education partners. - Expand pre-K programs in ACPS when new elementary schools are built.